masaki-norton/leetcode_problems/README.md

 Binary search is all about shrinking the search space by half the space at a time.
 This problem is centered around sructuring the if else statements such that the correct side of data is thrown out.

+### 981 Time Based Key-Value Store
+Fairly straight forward brute force solve.
+Be sure to store data in the class such that you are not recalculating everything.

+### 4 Median of Two Sorted Arrays
+Requires figuring out the correct partition of the two arrays which result in the left half of the combined array.
+So, use binary search on one of the arrays to find where the best partition spot is, such that the resulting left-half array is properly sorted (and median can be extrapolated from there).

 ### 1404 Number of Steps to Reduce Binary Number to 1
 Adding binary was easier converting it to an integer and reversing.\